 I can only guess that the last entry, before the blog got deleted, jeopardised her husband’s livelihood and it was the kind of the thing she might not have mentioned to any of husband’s work colleagues had she seen them face-to-face.

-I remember when I was eight-years-old being with my mother as a woman we had bumped into in the street told us all about about a recent suicide attempt – she took a lot of tablets.
+I remember when I was eight-years-old being with my mother when we met a woman in the street who told us all about her suicide attempt.
 At the end of the long, sad story she looked at me as she said,

 ‘And I lay on the bed and wished that I would never wake up.’